Elizabeth S. Klings, M.D.

 - Dworkis DA, Klings ES, Shenouda S, Solovieff N, Melista E, Giovannucci C, Safaya S, Li G, Vita J, Steinberg MH, Baldwin CT.
 Endothelial response to TNF-α in an ARFGEF2 siRNA knockdown model: Enhanced expression of ICAM1, VCAM1 and Transgelin.
-2011 (manuscript under review).
+Open J Blood Dis 2013; 3: 25-31.

 - Klings ES, Machado RF, Barst RJ, Morris CR, Mubarek K, Gordeuk VR, Kato GJ, Ataga KI, et al. An Official ATS Clinical Practice Guideline: Diagnosis and Treatment of Pulmonary Hypertension of Sickle Cell Disease.
-Am J Resp Crit Care Med 2012 (manuscript under revision).
+Am J Resp Crit Care Med 2014; 189: 727-740.